 The Dangers of an Obstructed Airway and How Obstructive Sleep Apnea Could Be Putting Your Health in Danger

 You are likely aware that regular exercise in combination with a good, heart-healthy diet is critical to the health of your heart.
-But did you know that sleep quality too is vital to your cardiovascular wellbeing?
+But did you know that sleep quality is vital to your cardiovascular wellbeing?
 When you suffer from sleep apnea, the quality of your sleep is severely compromised.
 Additionally, uncontrolled obstructive sleep apnea can be a dangerous risk to your health and general wellbeing.
 When you think of sleep apnea treatments, your mind likely goes to a noisy and uncomfortable CPAP machine, but did you know that your local dentist could also help via airway dentistry?
-If you are in the Worcester, Massachusetts area, visit Dr. Scott Siemen at Paxton Dental Care.
-Dr. Siemen offers effective treatments and therapies aimed at restoring your normal breathing and overall wellbeing.
+If you are in the Worcester, Massachusetts area, visit Drs.
+Fadi Farah, Scott Siemen at Paxton Dental Care.
+They offer effective treatments and therapies aimed at restoring your normal breathing and overall wellbeing.

 Airway Dentistry

-You need a properly functioning airway if you want to live a high-quality life and get the sleep your body needs for optimal health.
-When your airway becomes obstructed as you sleep, it can lead to many adverse conditions such as obstructive sleep apnea, where you stop breathing as you sleep.
-If you believe you are suffering from an improperly functioning airway, Dr. Siemen would love to see you so that a root cause can be determined and a non-invasive and comprehensive treatment can be prescribed for you.
+You need a properly functioning airway to live a high-quality life and get the sleep your body needs for optimal health.
+When your airway becomes obstructed as you sleep, it can lead to many adverse conditions, such as obstructive sleep apnea, where you stop breathing as you sleep.
+If you believe you are suffering from an improperly functioning airway, we would love to see you so that a root cause can be determined and a non-invasive and comprehensive treatment can be prescribed.

 Learn More About Sleep Disordered Breathing Near Me in Paxton MA Area